LikeTheSalad/android-stem/README.md

-In order to create a template all you need to do is to add references to other strings in the form of "placeholders" into the string you want to use as template, the placeholder format is `${another_string_name}` where "another_string_name" will be the name of any other string you have in your project or in a library of yours that serves as a "tbd provider" one, more on it below.
+In order to create a template all you need to do is to add references to other strings in the form of "placeholders" into the string you want to use as template, the placeholder format is `${another_string_name}` where "another_string_name" will be the name of any other string you have in your project or in a library of yours that serves as a "Stem provider" one, more on it below.

 Following our example above for our "my_message" template, let's say that we have another string in our project named "app_name" (which content is "My app name") and we want to place it inside our "my_message" template, we can do it like so: